sourcegraph/sourcegraph-public-snapshot/doc/api/graphql/managing-code-insights-with-api.md

 }
 ```

-## Creating a just-in-time insight
+## Creating a pie chart insight

-Pie chart insights show language usage across the specified repositories.
+Pie chart insights show language usage across a specified repository.
 Because this type of chart has not yet been generalized to other use cases, the `query` field in the input is not used.
 To create one, use the mutation below.

 ```gql
 mutation CreatePieChartSearchInsight($input: PieChartSearchInsightInput!) {